EXPLAINER: States still in play and what makes them that way

 “It’s ... clear that we have won Georgia.
 We’re up by 2.5%, or 117,000 (votes) with only 7% (of the vote) left” to count, Trump said during an early morning appearance at the White House.
 He also said he planned to contest the U.S. presidential election before the Supreme Court.
 It was unclear exactly what legal action he might pursue.

-The race is too early to call, as estimated 6% of the vote still remains to be counted.
-That includes ballots from counties Biden is winning in the Atlanta area.
+The race is too early to call because an estimated 4% of the vote remains to be counted.
+That includes mailed ballots from population-dense counties in the Atlanta metro region that lean Democratic.
+Biden is overperforming Hillary Clinton’s 2016 showing in those counties, including in their more upscale suburban reaches.

-MICHIGAN: An estimated 4% of the vote remains to be counted in Michigan, much of it from the Democratic stronghold of Detroit.
-That makes the race between Trump and Biden too early too call.

-THE BACKGROUND: Michigan is among a handful of battleground states where Trump prematurely claimed early Wednesday he was “winning” the contest with Biden.

 All-access digital subscription